learn-co-students/110920-hypo-testing-challenge/README.md

 1. Hypothesis test setup (defining null hypothesis, alternative hypothesis, Type I and Type II errors)
 2. Array-like variables `discounted` and `not_discounted` representing the order quantities for discounted an non-discounted orders, respectively
-3. A hypothesis test that answers the business question: *Is the mean `quantity` of a product ordered greater when the product is discounted, compared to when it is not?*
+3. A hypothesis test that answers the business question: *Is the mean `Quantity` of a product ordered greater when the product is discounted, compared to when it is not?*
 4. A short paragraph detailing your findings